core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-kudos-x-n-example-mess-one title="Example of X, N and X\_N computing for the first KUDOS message"}

+If the peers' original Security Context was derived through the EDHOC protocol and the updateCtx() function in {{ssec-update-function}} used METHOD 1 to derive CTX\_1, then the server deletes the newly derived EDHOC keys PRK\_out and PRK\_exporter, which do not replace the old ones.

+Then, the server verifies the request by using the Security Context CTX\_1.

 After that, the server generates a random value N2, and uses N = Comb(N1, N2) and X = Comb(X1, X2) together with the old Security Context CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
-Then, the server sends an OSCORE response to the client, protected with the new Security Context CTX\_NEW.
-In particular, the response has the 'd' flag bit set to 1 and specifies N2 as 'nonce'.

 An example of this nonce processing on the server with values for N1, X1, N2 and X2 is presented in {{fig-kudos-x-n-example-mess-two}}.